-Explorer Labs Marsbound (6th-12th):In this engaging NASA-developed game, student engineering teams work to balance financial, mass, and power budgets while planning a mission to the Red Planet.
-Greatest scientific gains and most efficient use of funds will identify which team is declared top mission planners!
-MarsboundÔnaturally draws on student collaboration and communication, making this an excellent activity for secondary students.
+Explorer Lab Activities Marsbound (grades 6-12) In this engaging NASA-developed design challenge, student engineering teams work to balance financial, launch vehicle, mass and power constraints while planning a mission to the Red Planet.
+The greatest scientific gains and most efficient use of funds will identify which team is declared NASA's top mission planners!
+Marsbound naturally draws on student collaboration and communication, making this an excellent activity for secondary students.

-Extraordinaires Design Studio (4th-12th) Empathize.
+Extraordinaires Design Studio (grades 4-12) Empathize.
 Define.
 Ideate.
 Prototype.
-Test…The design thinking process is a Makerspace method that encourages everyone to be part of developing a more desirable future for all.Join us as we challenge your students to conceptualize and create a project that will improve the life of some very unique characters.
+Test.
+The design thinking process is a Makerspace method that encourages everyone to be part of developing a more desirable future for all.Join us as we challenge your students to conceptualize and create a project that will improve the life of some very unique characters.
 Creative thinking, problem solving, and teamwork are required!

 This is the background of the Bottom Area shown below.
 It'll display correctly on published site.